 Current and future challengesSome of the major drawbacks addressed by critics circle around costs, transportation, and uncertainty over the performance of a hydrogen economy.
 For example, when looking at alternative transportation fuel efficiency, hydrogen fuel cells were found to only reach an overall efficiency of 30 percent compared with 77 percent for directly chargeable battery electric vehicles.
 There have also been some studies on the feasibility of hydrogen-heated homes suggesting it could increase accident and ignition probabilities.
 Additionally, retrofitting existing gas pipelines for hydrogen use would more quickly corrode steel-based pipelines and very likely lead to leakages due to the smaller size of the hydrogen molecule.

 The early years of wind and solar energy use may be a lesson for how the green hydrogen market develops in the future.
 As with wind and solar, much hinges on government support and incentives for alternative energy exploration to make renewable-sourced hydrogen a cost-competitive substitute.
-A 2021 survey found that many of the challenges with hydrogen technology center around lacking infrastructure and complex distribution.
-Hydrogen is transportable in the form of ammonia or once liquefied and landed costs may vary depending on the shipping route and form in which they are transported, with liquefied hydrogen potentially a cheaper alternative to ammonia.
+A 2022 survey found that many of the challenges with hydrogen technology center around lacking infrastructure and complex distribution.
+Hydrogen is transportable in the form of ammonia, or once it is liquefied, and landed costs may vary depending on the shipping route and form in which they are transported, with liquefied hydrogen potentially a cheaper alternative to ammonia.